vltr/sanic-toolbox/README.md

     pass
 ```

 Allright, not bad.
 But if you want some boilerplate, to create your MVC pattern and use some plugins, things can get a little more complicated.
 You can extend your own `Request`, `Blueprint` or even `Router` classes ...
-But you still depends on instances.
+But you still depend on instances.

+_Possible solutions_: singletons?
+Circular references?
+I don't think so.

-Great, you can create classes and pass those instances as arguments to use their decorators ...
+Well, you can create classes and pass those instances as arguments to use their decorators ...

 ```python